BasiaBujnik/charity/500_hackathon/teoria.md

     5. Click 'Cart'
     6. Fill in form and purchase

+1. Record test.
-3. Parametrize and Randomize Test (Correlate)
+2. Parametrize and Randomize Test if necessary.
-4. Run test locally (Replay)
+2. Run test locally first.
+Ensure good practices are followed.
-5. Consider best option to run it on Azure.
+3. Consider best option to run it on Azure.
 Implement the best one, analyze report.
-6. Present results, conclusions and findings to the team.
+4. Present results, conclusions and findings to the team.
-7. Mention any risks and limitations.
+5. Mention any risks and limitations.